Episode Transcript

 I have a

-couple more Yes, but I just
+couple more that I just thought

 Megan Kay (32:28):

-Yeah.
-And yeah, the
+Yeah, and yeah, the

-spark arrestor it just makes me
+spark arrester, it just makes me

-think of what we kind of talkedabout Off mic earlier about how
+think of what we kind of talkedabout off mic earlier, about how

-it's still dry out there.
-Likewe still we haven't had as much
+it's still dry out there, likewe still we haven't had as much

 (32:49):

-Well, that's all I had.
-I'd liketo thank you all for being here.
+had.
+I'd like to thank you all

 Jennifer Diamond (33:04):